 Patients treated with Ultherapy still have fresh young collagen after a year’s time following the procedure, but skin continues to age.
 Future touch-up treatments can help keep pace with the aging process, which varies by individual.*

 There may be slight redness for up to an hour or so following the treatment, and a small percentage of patients may have slight swelling, tingling, bruising or tenderness to touch, but these are generally mild and temporary in nature.*

 Does it hurt?

 A recent software upgrade called “Ultherapy Amplify” now affords a more comfortable procedure.
 While comfort thresholds vary from patient to patient, most patients now report that the procedure is quite tolerable.
 If and when any discomfort does occur, it happens while the ultrasound energy is being delivered.
 This sensation is temporary and is a positive signal that the collagen-building process has been initiated.
-For those that desire, Dr. Blume can prescribe medications for comfort management.* We take measures to make the experience as pleasant as possible, and patients tell us they leave comfortable and excited about the benefits to come.
+We do offer Pro-Nox Nitrous Oxide/Oxygen gas that is self administered to assist with any discomfort.
+We take measures to make the experience as pleasant as possible, and patients tell us they leave comfortable and excited about the benefits to come.

 Is Ultherapy safe?